awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

       -----END RSA PRIVATE KEY-----
       ```

-   1. For **Certificate chain**, type or paste the PEM\-formatted intermediate certificates and, optionally, the root certificate, one after the other without any blank lines\.
+   1. For **Certificate chain**, enter or paste the PEM\-formatted intermediate certificates and, optionally, the root certificate, one after the other without any blank lines\.
 If you include the root certificate, your certificate chain must start with intermediate certificates and end with the root certificate\.
 Use the intermediate certificates provided by your certificate authority\.
 Do not include any intermediaries that are not in the chain of trust path\.
 The following shows an abbreviated example\.

       ```
       -----BEGIN CERTIFICATE-----